coffeemakr/poc-swisscom-centro-grande/poc/escape_clish/README.md

 ADB#
 ```

-CLISH is a restricted shell which supports only a set of predefined
+[CLISH][1] is a restricted shell which supports only a set of predefined
 commands.
 Is seems to be developed by a single person, Graeme McKerrell,
  and was last updated 2013-04-26.